 Paul does not offer a service to review your already completed Permanent Resident applications (if you are doing it yourself).

 Paul Abraham's web site

 Based in Mississauga, serving the Greater Toronto Area (GTA).
-Allan and I had a phone conversation discussing the needs of returning Canadians and their international tax context.
-He is not only professional in his work but also very personable to interact with.
+Allan supports Canadians who have U.S. tax filing needs and general U.S./Canada tax questions.
+He is professional in his work and also very personable to interact with.
 This is a rarity, as many of my clients will attest.
-Also, his web site has up-to-date video resources and blog postings of value to returning Canadians who wish to do a deeper dive into understanding what is going on in Ontario and Canada.
+His web site has video resources and blog postings of value to returning Canadians.

 I went though a lot of bad, expensive, and incompetent accountants before finding Allan's firm.
 I hope others can benefit from my quest.
 His firm has been proactive and reasonably priced for years. - T. Gorender, 2018.